Best Mattress 2026

 Comfort

-A well-constructed twin-size mattress should also have you sleeping comfortably.
-The definition of “comfort” is subjective and varies sleeper-to-sleeper, but here’s what we look at when evaluating the comfort of a mattress:
+The definition of “comfort” is subjective and varies sleeper-to-sleeper, but we look at firmness and pressure relief when considering whether a bed will feel comfortable.

 Mattress firmness is described on a 1-10 scale, with 1 being the softest and 10 the firmest.
 The industry standard for medium-firm firmness is a 6.5 out of 10.
 Soft mattresses generally rank around 4 to 6 out of 10 on the scale, while firm mattresses measure around 7 to 8 out of 10.

+Pressure relief refers to how well a bed cushions parts of the body and allows them to comfortably sink into the mattress.
 We test pressure relief by rolling a specialized mat onto the surface of the mattress and then having lightweight, average-weight, and heavyweight testers lie on it on their backs and sides.
 The mat senses where pressure is building along the body and converts the results into an easy-to-read color-coded graphic using thermal imaging.
-Blue and green areas indicate good pressure relief, while yellow and red areas indicate high pressure is building.

 Value